iftechfoundation/twine-specs/twine-2-jsonoutput-doc.md

         "position":"600,400",
         "size":"100,200"
       },
-      "content": "Double-click this passage to edit it."
+      "text": "Double-click this passage to edit it."
     }
   ]
 }
 ```

-## Passage Encoding
+## Passage Data Encoding

 Passage properties mirror those found in Twee 3 notation: